ombinya/textbroker-bidding-bot/readme.md

    follow the installation instructions in the following
    link: https://www.python.org/about/gettingstarted/
 2. Install required libraries (Selenium and Telegram).
-You can do this by running this command in a terminal openned in the root folder of the project:
+You can do this by running this command in a terminal opened in the root folder of the project:

     ```